 The Parameter Plot feature enables you to plot the result of each run as a single data point over a range of parameter values.
-Berkeley Madonna provides a variety of methods to convert a variable's value over time into a single value.
+With this function, Berkeley Madonna provides a variety of methods to convert a time dependent variable's value over time into a single value that can be plotted as a function of the parameter sweep.
 The initial, final, minimum, maximum, mean, and standard deviation calculations are self-explanatory.
 The oscillation frequency and amplitude calculations consist of performing an FFT on the run data and selecting the frequency component with the maximum amplitude.

-To perform a parameter plot, choose Parameter Plot from the Parameters menu.
-This opens the Parameter Plot dialog where you specify the parameter to vary and the variables to plot.
+To perform a parameter plot, choose Parameter Plot... from the Parameters menu.
+This opens the Parameter Plot... dialog where you specify the parameter to vary and the variables to plot.
 As part of selecting the parameter to vary, you specify the number of runs (steps), initial value, final value, and series type.
-This setup is identical to that used in the Batch Runs dialog.
+This setup is identical to that used in the Batch Runs... dialog.

-The variables portion of the Parameter Plot dialog is similar to the Choose Variables dialog that you're already familiar with: you select the variables you want to plot and add them to the Y Axes list.
+The variables portion of the Parameter Plot... dialog is similar to the Choose Variables... dialog that you are likely familiar with from adding elements to graphs: you select the variables you want to plot and add them to the Y Axes list.
 However, for each variable, you also must select at least one of type of output conversion to generate a single value from the run data.
 Simply check the appropriate box (or boxes) to the right of the Y Axes list.
 As each box is checked, the variable name in the list reflects the type of conversion (for example, 'min' for minimum).

-Once you've specified the parameter to vary and the variables to plot, click the Run button in the dialog.
+Once you have specified the parameter to vary and the variables to plot, click the Run button in the dialog.
 Berkeley Madonna performs the series of runs and plots the result in a new graph window.
-If you don't want to run the model yet, click Don't Run and Berkeley Madonna will create the graph window without performing the runs.
-You can perform the runs later by clicking the Run button in the graph window or the Parameter Plot dialog.
+If you do not want to run the model yet, click Don't Run and Berkeley Madonna will create the graph window without performing the runs.
+You can perform the runs later by clicking the Run button in the graph window or the Parameter Plot... dialog. (feature broken in version 9)

 Since the independent variable in a parameter plot is a parameter in your model rather than TIME, Berkeley Madonna displays the result of the run in a special graph window known as a parameter plot graph window.
-Such windows can be identified by the text "vs. XXX" in the title bar, where XXX is the name of the specified parameter (as opposed to TIME for normal windows).
+Such windows can be identified by the text "Parameter Plot..." in the title bar.
+The x-axis label must be read to determine which parameter value was swept for a particular run.
 Parameter plot graph windows are different from normal graph windows in other ways, as well:

-- They can only display results of parameter plot operations based on the parameter shown in the title bar. - The X axis variable cannot be changed. - Since the window's contents are not based on TIME, you cannot perform a Fast Fourier Transform on them or use the oscilloscope mode feature. - The Run button performs the last parameter plot operation as specified in the Parameter Plots dialog for this parameter.
-This makes it easy to perform the Parameter Plots operation again (for example, after changing some other parameter in the parameters window) without invoking the Parameter Plot dialog.
+- They can only display results of parameter plot operations based on the varied parameter. - The X axis variable cannot be changed. - Since the window's contents are not based on TIME, you cannot perform a Fast Fourier Transform on them or use them in other features. - The Run button in the Graph Window (not in the Parameter Window) performs the last parameter plot operation as specified in the Parameter Plots dialog for this parameter.
+This makes it easy to perform the Parameter Plots operation again (for example, after changing some other parameter in the parameters window) without invoking the Parameter Plot... dialog box.

-Once you have a parameter plot graph window, you can easily change the parameter's range and / or variables plotted by invoking the Parameter Plot dialog again.
+Once you have a parameter plot graph window, you can easily change the parameter's range and/or variables plotted by invoking the Parameter Plot... dialog again.
 This can be done in several ways: